+The zoning of industrial land along the north side of Heidelberg Road is to be reviewed in consideration of the directions contained in the Darebin Economic Land Use Strategy (2014), the Darebin Creative and Cultural Infrastructure Framework and Implementation Plan (2018) and from additional strategic work where necessary.
 The recently adopted Yarra Spatial Economic and Employment Strategy, August 2018, supports the retention of the C2Z in the Station Street Precinct and the strengthening of the Heidelberg Road Neighbourhood Activity Centre in Alphington.
 The highest level of economic growth is expected to occur in the Heidelberg Road NAC, particularly in the APM site.
 With the exception of some Heritage Overlay sites, specific local built form guidance for areas outside of the APM is missing in each planning scheme.